Meet the Visionary Minds Shaping Our Future Direction

 Together, we pave the way for a safer, more secure future, inspired by the core values that define us.
 Join us in meeting the trailblazers who shape the future of public safety at The Knowledge Lab.

-Chief Shon F. Barnes, Madison Police Department
+Shon F. Barnes, Chief of Police, Seattle Police Department

-Chief Shon F. Barnes
+Shon F. Barnes

 Rebecca Boatright, General Counsel and Executive Director of Analytics and Research, Seattle Police Department

-Becca graduated from The College of Wooster (Wooster, OH) and received both her Ph.D.
-(1999) and J.D.
+Becca earned her undergraduate degree from The College of Wooster (Wooster, OH) and holds both a Ph.D.
+(1999) and a J.D.
 (2002) from the University of Washington.
-She has completed executive leadership courses in driving government performance at the Kennedy School of Government, Harvard University, and is a 2018 graduate of the Police Executive Research Forum's Senior Management Institute for Police.
-She is a member of the Legal Officers Sections of the International Association of Chiefs of Police and Major Cities Chiefs Association.
+She has completed executive leadership training in driving government performance at the University of Washington and Harvard University’s Kennedy School of Government and is a 2018 graduate of the Police Executive Research Forum's Senior Management Institute for Police.

 Rebecca Boatright